Skip to main content

 Exclude the 2Checkout domains from the referral list

-To exclude the 2Checkout domains from the referral list in your Google Analytics account, follow these steps:
+To exclude the 2Checkout domains from the referral list in your Google Universal Analytics account, follow these steps:

 1. Go to Admin → Property settings → Tracking info → Referral Exclusion List.